Is there anything to avoid taking before or after taking Outdoor Joe's®?

 - Strong beverages

-While there are few foods to avoid while taking Outdoor Joe's, there is still one thing to keep away from.
-It is recommended to stay away from poison ivy plants until you have administered at least the first three doses of Outdoor Joe's to ensure immunity to the poison.
+While there are few foods to avoid while taking Outdoor Joe's®, there is still one thing to keep away from.
+It is recommended to stay away from poison ivy plants until you have administered at least the first three doses of Outdoor Joe's® to ensure reduced sensitivity to the poison.
 Results vary by person based on genetic factors and the severity of the poison ivy allergy, but three doses are the general guideline.
-Some have reported poison ivy immunity after one dose.
+Some have reported reduce sensitivity to poison ivy after one dose.
 It is important to note that those cases are the exception and not the rule.
-After the first three doses, nearly all individuals report an immunity to poison ivy plants.
+After the first three doses, nearly all individuals report a reduced sensitivity to poison ivy plants.